 A cool additional feature of the plug-in is that it can actually detect the tempo of your song, that way you can create a quantization grid that works perfectly with the tempo of the song.

 Furthermore, you can generate a click track afterward if you want to.

 If you’re familiar with Garageband, you’ll know that the time editing function is perhaps the most limited aspect of the DAW.

-For instance, you can’t change the timing and tempo of one track without adjusting the timing and tempo of the rest of the music (although, there are weird and time-consuming ways of getting around this.
-Check out this article here to learn more).
+For instance, you can’t change the timing and tempo of one track without adjusting the timing and tempo of the rest of the music (although, there are weird and time-consuming ways of getting around this as I’ve explored before).

 Melodyne allows you do to make these changes, either for editing or creative purposes.